godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

         message: Internal Server Error
 ```

-### Set Mongo URL
+### Run the service

-Set an environment variable `MONGO_URL` as your connection string.
+- Set an environment variable `MONGO_URL` as your connection string to running mongodb instance.
+  For example, setting via a unix shell.

   ```shell
     export MONGO_URL='mongodb+srv://<user_name>:<password>@cluster0.xyzabc.mongodb.net/?retryWrites=true&w=majority'
   ```
-### Run the service

-From your command line run your service in the auto-watch mode
+- From your command line run your service in the auto-watch mode
   ```bash
   godspeed serve
   ```